• Skip to primary navigation

 bowls of seeds

 In the midst of my research, Jay and I ran into a friend at Rainbow Grocery Co-op who carried a huge bag filled with old-fashioned rolled oats.
-"Hi Sean," I blurted, "did you know that oats are the only grain to contain a very stable protein similar to that of legumes?"
+"Hi Sean," I blurted, "did you know that oats are the only grain to contain a very stable molecule similar to that of legumes?"

 "Uh...no," he stammered.